MPI-IS/Grassmann-Averages-PCA/doc/main.md

 - the Grassmann averages PCA
 - the trimmed Grassmann averages PCA

 The code is written in C++ that should be compatible with plain C++03 compilers.
-The implementations is done in two classes:
+The implementations is done in the following two classes:
-- @c robust_pca::robust_pca_impl for the Grassmann average PCA
+- @c grassmann_averages_pca::robust_pca_impl for the Grassmann average PCA
-- and @c robust_pca::robust_pca_with_trimming_impl for the trimmed version
+- and @c grassmann_averages_pca::robust_pca_with_trimming_impl for the trimmed version

 These classes are templates and you should be able to run the algorithms on different types of data quite easily.
 The implementation uses several threads in order to do the processing.